raita0100/JobScraper/backend/README.md

   $ flask run
   ```
 ## Data we get
-- After scraping happens the scraped data will be stored inthe format fo
+- After scraping the scraped data will be stored in the format of.
 ```json
 {
   "id": "job_id",